-This agreement made on this the 27 TH November day of 20 18 Signed for and on behalf of the Central East Aged Care Alliance Inc by (Authorised Representative) who by his/her execution of this document warrants his/her authority to bind that company to this Agreement.
-Signature Date 27/11/2018 Signed for and on behalf of the Shire of Merredin by (Authorised Representative) who by his/her execution of this document warrants his/her authority to bind that company to this Agreement.
-Signature Date 28/11/2018
+This agreement made on this the 27^{74} November day of 2018 Signed for and on behalf of the Central East A (Authorised Representative) who by his/her exe authority to bind that company to this Agreeme Signature. ecution of this document warrants his/he Date 27/11/2018 Signed for and on behalf of the Shire of Merre Representative) who by his/her execution of the bind that company to this Agreement.
+Signature Signature Date 28/11/2018